Nood24/MIDI-Real-Time/index.md

 This site aims to provide useful information to aid in working with the codebase.

-Key topics covered include the Tools, the Codebase, Compiling the project, running the project and the testing/CI of the girhub project.
+Key topics covered include the Tools, the Codebase, Compiling the project, running the project and the testing/CI of the github project.

 ---

 ## Tools

 Three open source tools have been used to create this project.
-These tools are fluidsynth, RtMidi and Qt.
-This section will provide a short overview of tool with the use of said tools being detailed in the codebase section.
+These tools are FluidSynth, RtMidi and Qt.
+This section will provide a short overview of tools, with the use of said tools being detailed in the codebase section.

 ### RtMidi

 RtMidi is an open source project providing an API that allows systems to interface with Midi input and outputs.
-One Man Ceilidh used this software to recive midi input from the accordion.
+One Man Ceilidh used this software to receive midi input from the accordion.

-See the rtmidi git for more information:
+See the RtMidi git for more information:

 <https://github.com/thestk/rtmidi>